jbeard4/SCION/README.md

 </scxml>
 ```

-One can add action code in order to script an SVG DOM element, so as to change its transform attribute on mousemove events:
+One can add action code in order to script an HTML DOM element, so as to change its position on mousemove events:

 ```html
 <scxml